Use of Modern Contraceptives Among Adolescents

 (ask the following question only if the previous reply is YES)

-Q2: At this time, did you or your partner/ husband do something or use any method to avoid or delay getting pregnant?
+Q2: During the last time you had sex, did you or your partner do something or use any method to avoid or delay getting pregnant?

 A2: yes / no / does not want to reply

 Q3: What has been the main method that you or your partner have used to delay or avoid getting pregnant?

 A3 (only one answer possible; do not read the options)

 - female condom